 By Dr. Elizabeth Clarke,

-Pineville, LA (LC News) – Louisiana College welcomed Congresswoman Julia Letlow to campus Thursday—her first visit since taking office in April.
+Pineville, LA (LC News) – Louisiana Christian University welcomed Congresswoman Julia Letlow to campus Thursday—her first visit since taking office in April.

 LC President Rick Brewer welcomed Letlow, along with some of her staff members, at a breakfast meeting where he shared campus updates and introduced LC administrators.
-Letlow recalled fondly how she had attended a faith-based youth camp on the Louisiana College campus several decades ago.
+Letlow recalled fondly how she had attended a faith-based youth camp on the Louisiana Christian University campus several decades ago.

 “This tour has been a long time coming,” Letlow said.
 “Higher ed is near and dear to my heart, and our hearts are here to serve.”